wennewman/wecipes/src/recipes/bananaDateCake.md

 date: "2020-09-03"
 categories: "afternoon-tea"
 credit: "Wen"
 description: "Seems I've a lot of afternoon tea recipes.
-This is a completely made up recipe using remains of eggs from ricotta gnocchi."
+This is a completely made up recipe using remains of eggs from ricotta gnocchi"
 ---

 ###Ingredients